 - Once you have your medications, you will follow instructions on when to begin taking them, which usually aligns with your menstrual cycle.
 (Please note, hormonal injections are nothing to be scared of.)

-- Once you start your medication (also called stimulation), you will arrange follow up exams to monitor your follicle growth.
+- Once you start your medication (also called stimulation), you will arrange to follow up exams to monitor your follicle growth.
 The results should be sent immediately to your Fertility Specialist.
 Once those exams are reviewed, you should be given the details of your next exam dates along with the recommendation to book your travel.

 - When arriving at the Fertility Clinic, your follicles will be checked and your Egg Retrieval date estimated.

-- On your egg retrieval day, you will receive a general anesthesia prior to your follicle puncture, which is a relatively short procedure.
+- On your egg retrieval day, you will receive general anesthesia prior to your follicle puncture, which is a relatively short procedure.
 One egg should mature in one follicle.
-After the procedure, the couple is informed about the total number of the eggs obtained.
-If the male partner’s sperm has not been collected then it is required on the same day as the Egg retrieval.
+After the procedure, the couple is informed about the total number of eggs obtained.
+If the male partner’s sperm has not been collected then it is required on the same day as the egg retrieval.
 The Eggs will be fertilized with the sperm using the ICSI method.
 The ICSI method is where sperm is chosen by microscope and injected directly into the nucleus of the egg.
 The day after egg retrieval, the couple is informed about how many eggs fertilized.

 - Then, typically after 3-5 days of development, the embryo transfer is performed.
-For this commonly performed procedure there is no need for general anesthesia.
+For this commonly performed procedure, there is no need for general anesthesia.
 However, you are required a bit of bed rest at the clinic.
 If you are an international couple, you can leave on the same day of your Embryo transfer.
-Medistella* tip is to book your flight in late afternoon or in the evening.
+Medistella* tip is to book your flight in the late afternoon or in the evening.

 - Finally, take a home pregnancy test two weeks after the Embryo transfer.
 Or if you prefer, you can schedule a blood test with your gynecologist.